nnichols/nnichols.github.io/_pages/navigation/imperial-nights.md

 With their backs against the wall, Krug 'n' Krew are forced to make a decision for their very souls.

 ## [Chapter 7: A Simple Job](/dnd/imperial-nights/a-simple-job)

+With their hearts set elsewhere, Krug 'n' Krew leave Toramand for brighter shores.
+The paladin Arminius aids them, but not for free.
+In return, he expects them to help him with a very simple job: guard duty.
+What could possibly go wrong?